How to Improve Design of R Shiny Dashboard with the semantic.dashboard Package

 With almost no effort we have created the skeleton for our first

-Now it is time to discuss basic components of a dashboard.
+Now it is time to discuss the basic components of a dashboard.
 Each

 dashboardPage consists of three elements:

-Currently our header is quite boring, so let’s add some title and change its colour:
+Currently, our header is quite boring, so let’s add a title and change its color:

-We don’t need a sidebar to be so wide and to make it more functional let’s add two menu elements:
+We don’t need a sidebar to be this wide.
+We also would like to make it more functional, so let’s add two menu elements:

 Not bad!
 We can do even better by adding some icons to our

-In this section we will start filling our app with some content.
-We will use popular dataset “mtcars”, extracted from the 1974 Motor Trend US magazine, which comprises some parameters of 32 old-school automobiles.
-Before that, let’s make sure that we know how to change the content of our body using tabs.
-Look at the following piece of code:
+In this section, we will start filling our app with some content.
+We will use a popular dataset “mtcars”, extracted from the 1974 Motor Trend US magazine, which comprises a range of parameters for 32 old-school automobiles.

 We created two